ilhammajidzaiman/icms-filament-v2/README.md

 ## Automatically generating forms and tables

-**The doctrine/dbal** package is required to use this functionality, install the package via composer:
+Install the package via composer to use automatically generating forms and tables, package `doctrine/dbal` is required to use this functionality:

 ```bash
 composer require doctrine/dbal --dev